 \subsection{PRNG Associated Experimental Anomalies}

 In the search for high-speed generation of RNs, researchers may choose to implement their own PRNGs or use a custom hash function that may not have been well tested for properties consistent with high-quality PRNGs.
-Prior to this work, the PRNG used in Setbench was FNV1a~\cite{fnv1a:links}, a fast, non-cryptographic 64-bit hash function.
-FNV1a is also recommended by Lessley et al. as a hash function with \textit{``consistently good performance over all configurations''}~\cite{fnv1arecommendation}.
+Prior to this work, the PRNG used in Setbench was FNV1a~\cite{fnv1arecommendation}, a fast, non-cryptographic 64-bit hash function.
+FNV1a is recommended by Lessley et al. as a hash function with \textit{``consistently good performance over all configurations''}~\cite{fnv1arecommendation}.
 Setbench employed an FNV1a based PRNG that was used to generate both random operations and random keys.
-However, upon testing single threaded experiments, we noticed the data structure prefilling step was failing to converge (i.e., it was non-terminating).
+However, upon testing single threaded experiments, we noticed that the data structure prefilling step was failing to converge (i.e., it was non-terminating).
 Upon further investigation, we found that the FNV1a based PRNG was generating RNs that followed a strict odd-even pattern.
 That is, after generating an even number, the next number would always be odd, and vice versa.
 (The initial seed determined whether the first number was even or odd.)
 During prefilling, a thread uses the first RN to determine the key and the second RN to determine the operation.
 In this case, the set of keys were always either all odd or all even, leading to an infinite loop when attempting to prefill the data structure to half full.
-Recall, that Setbench employs both insertions and deletions to prefill the CSet to steady state (half-full in this case).
+Recall that Setbench employs both insertions and deletions to prefill the CSet to steady state (half-full in this case).
 This odd-even pattern can easily be missed in overall data structure performance results.
-Figure \ref{APP:FNV1a inversion}(a) illustrates throughput results comparing various popular PRNGs employed in Setbench.
-There is no notable indication of threads generating all even or all odd keys.
-As soon as the thread count increases, some threads are generating all even keys, while others are all odd.
+Figure \ref{APP:FNV1a inversion}(a) illustrates throughput results comparing various PRNGs tested in Setbench.
+There is no notable indication of threads generating all even or all odd keys from the FNV1a algorithm.
+Some threads are generating all even keys, while others are generating all odd keys.
 Setbench prefilling occurs with \textit{n} threads, so as soon as the thread count increases from 1, the probability of convergence increases.
 One could imagine this kind of error remaining undetected and having a subtle effect on performance; limiting the set of keys per thread will affect which other threads it could contend with.
 In addition, it is not sound experimental methodology for a microbenchmark to generate keys based on this pattern.
-Second, this undesirable behaviour found in FNV1a can lead to a performance inversions when evaluating CSets in a microbenchmark.
-The impact of the FNV1a based PRNG is more clearly displayed in the results of Figure \ref{APP:FNV1a inversion}(b) where, given a high insert workload, FNV1a can show a performance inversion of experimental results when comparing CSets.
+Second, this undesirable behaviour found in FNV1a can lead to performance inversions when evaluating CSets in a microbenchmark.
+The impact of the FNV1a based PRNG is more clearly displayed in the results of Figure \ref{APP:FNV1a inversion}(b) where, given a high insert workload, FNV1a can lead to a performance inversion of experimental results.
 The experiment illustrates that the lock-free BST (Natarajan et al.)~\cite{natarajan} throughput results are 1.12 times higher than that of the BST-TK (Guerraoui et al.)~\cite{ascylib} when Setbench is using FNV1a as its PRNG.
-However, using another PRNG, such as KISS, we see the results indicate the lock-free BST \textit{under performs} by a factor of 0.96.
+However, using another PRNG, such as XOR-SH*, we see the results indicate the lock-free BST \textit{underperforms} by a factor of 0.96.
 This is an approximately 16\% performance error leading to an inversion of results that could possibly remain undetected when one concurrent microbenchmark employs a problematic PRNG algorithm such as FNV1a.
 We implement a tool, the \textit{${n^{th}}-bit$ summation result}, to assess bitwise randomness in RNs generated by a PRNG.
 Incidentally, FNV1a also illustrated periodic behaviour in higher order bits.
 The tool is further discussed in Appendix \ref{appendixB}.